dilshads/telegram-bot-nova/README.md

 Returns **{String}** "[object TelegramBot]" that identifies the class.

 ### sendAudio
 Use this to send a mp3 to a target chat.
-You'll need to collect the `photo[photo.length].file_id` with onPhoto.
-Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
+You'll need to collect the `audio.file_id` with onPhoto.
+Be aware that `file_id` is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.
+Also they can only send up to 50 mb.

 *Required Perimeters*
 * `chat_id_or_chat_username` Target chat id **{Number}** or chat username **{String}**.
 Chat username example "@MyGroup".